The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Quality assessment of output

-Germany is working on a new system to identify OFIs in corporate balance sheet databases and has been able to verify that the largest enterprises are included or can be added manually, so that the coverage in terms of volume is considered significantly above 70%.
-However, more work is needed to ensure full coverage.
+Germany is working on a new system to identify OFIs in corporate balance sheet databases and has been able to verify that the largest enterprises are included or can be added manually, so that the coverage in terms of volume is considered significantly above 70%; some work is still needed to ensure full coverage.
 Poland should improve cross-checking with business registers or use other methods to ensure full coverage of OFIs.
-In Sweden, it is difficult to determine the coverage for particular OFI sub-sectors, groups of entities or instruments on the basis of existing data sources; meaning that data are incomplete and render impossible the estimation of the missing data.
+In Sweden, it is difficult to determine the coverage for particular OFI sub-sectors, groups of entities or instruments on the basis of existing data sources; meaning that data are incomplete and making the estimation of the missing data impossible.

 In general, revisions to private sector credit flow and debt are mostly related to non-financial corporation (NFC) loan financing, whereas revisions to household loan financing and NFC debt securities issuance tend to be lower.
-For consolidated debt of the non-financial sector, revisions were particularly high as a percentage of GDP for Belgium, Czechia, Spain, Cyprus, Luxembourg, Hungary, Malta, the Netherlands and Slovakia.
+For consolidated debt of the non-financial sector, revisions were particularly high as a percentage of GDP for Cyprus, Malta and the Netherlands.
 For consolidated debt of the household sector, high revisions were observed for Ireland and the Netherlands.
-In general, higher revisions were registered in the 2024 transmissions due to the benchmarking revision, which was implemented for financial accounts by all Member States but Romania.

 The financial accounts are generally consistent with the requirements and conceptual framework of the ESA 2010.
 However, the financial account statistics are derived statistics that rely on a wide range of data sources.
-A significant part of data sources is covered by harmonised ESCB statistics for financial sub-sectors and securities.
-For parts of the accounts which are not covered by these statistics sources are not necessarily complete or fully sufficient in terms of conceptual requirements.
+For the part of the accounts which are not covered by harmonised ESCB statistics, sources are not necessarily complete or fully sufficient in terms of conceptual requirements.
 In such cases source data are supplemented with estimations or residual calculations in order to ensure the completeness of the accounts.
-One area where the compilation of the financial accounts data underlying the MIP indicators is particularly affected by limited data sources is the coverage of OFIs, for which there are generally no timely and comprehensive source statistics in place.
-For more information on consistency between national accounts and BOP/IIP see III.2.2. - Internal consistency
+One area where the compilation of the financial accounts data underlying the MIP indicators is particularly affected by limited data sources is the OFI sector, for which there are generally no timely and comprehensive source statistics in place.
+Internal consistency

 The following headline indicator is included in the MIP scoreboard: